 A CRM tracks the purchasing patterns of your existing customers and provides insight into themes and trends, which you can then use to develop marketing and lead generation plans that have a higher chance of attracting new leads and customers.

-With a CRM system, you can track sales progress across your entire organization and easily see areas that need improvement, track customer journeys, close gaps and assign leads to sales reps.
+With a CRM system, you can track sales progress across your entire organization and see areas that need improvement, track customer journeys, close gaps and assign leads to sales representatives easily.

-Most CRM platforms also offer tools for personalizing your messaging to customers – a tactic that has been proven to help increase lead conversion.
-In fact, in research from Infosys, 86% of consumers reported that personalization plays a role in their purchasing decisions.
-You can add customers' names to your emails, target campaigns based on their customer behavior or send emails based on where they are in their customer journey.
+Most CRM platforms also offer tools for personalizing your messaging to customers ― a tactic that has been proven to help increase lead conversion.
+In research from Salesforce, 73% of consumers said that businesses should understand their personal needs and expectations.
+You can add customers’ names to your emails, target campaigns based on their customer behavior or send emails based on where they are in their customer journey.

-Salesforce is a cloud computing software as a service (SaaS) company that specializes in CRM.
-The platform allows your marketing, sales, commerce, service and IT teams to work together seamlessly through the company's Customer 360 tool.
+Salesforce is a cloud computing software-as-a-service company that specializes in CRM.
+The platform allows your marketing, sales, commerce, service and information technology teams to work together seamlessly through the company’s Customer 360 tool.
+Read our Salesforce review to learn more about what’s arguably the leading name in CRM.

-Freshworks provides artificial-intelligence-powered lead scoring; phone, email and activity capturing; a centralized, 360-degree view of customers; and targeted messaging.
+Freshsales provides artificial intelligence (AI)-powered lead scoring; phone, email and activity capturing; a centralized, 360-degree view of customers; and targeted messaging.
+Learn more via our Freshsales CRM review.

 Marketing automation is a system used to streamline, analyze and automate key marketing tasks and workflows, including segmentation, lead generation, capture and nurturing, relationship marketing, customer retention and account-based marketing.
-Marketing automation is mostly used to speed up processes and eliminate time-wasting tasks, as well as to create personalized, targeted marketing campaigns to send to your customers.
-[Read related: Marketing Automation Buyer's Guide]
+Marketing automation is mostly used to speed up processes and eliminate time-wasting tasks as well as to create personalized, targeted marketing campaigns to send to your customers.
+[Related article: Marketing Automation Buyer’s Guide]

 Marketing automation helps your business focus on creating better customer experiences by allowing you to nurture leads with targeted content.
 It can be used to increase your production, track and optimize customer engagement, convert leads into customers, qualify leads and increase efficiency within your company’s workflow.